-Based on the previous investigations, constituents of potential concern (COPCs) in soil and, potentially groundwater, at the Site include:
+Based on the previous investigations, constituents of potential concern (COPCs) in soil and groundwater at the Site include:

-- Volatile Organic Compounds (VOCs) VOCs present at elevated concentration may include petroleum-related VOCs, such as n-, tert-, and sec-butylbenzene, 1,2,4- and 1,3,5-trimethylbenzene, isopropylbenzene, benzene, ethylbenzene, toluene, xylenes (BTEX), and methyl tert-butyl ether (MTBE). - Semi-Volatile Organic Compounds (SVOCs) SVOCs present at elevated concentrations may include polycyclic aromatic hydrocarbons (PAHs), which are byproducts of incomplete combustion and impurities in petroleum products.
+- Inorganic Compound The inorganic COPC potentially present at elevated concentrations is lead.
+The Site was portion of a former petroleum refinery in the timeframe that leaded gasoline was potentially produced and stored on-site. - Volatile Organic Compounds (VOCs) VOCs present at elevated concentration may include 1,2,4- and 1,3,5-trimethylbenzene, isopropylbenzene, benzene, toluene, ethylbenzene and xylenes.
+These VOCs are typically associated with petroleum products.

+• Semi-Volatile Organic Compounds (SVOCs) - SVOCs present at elevated concentrations may include polynuclear aromatic hydrocarbons (PAHs), which are byproducts of incomplete combustion and impurities in petroleum products.